ad-si/cai/readme.md

-  ocr           Extract text from an image rename        Analyze and rename files to timestamp + title (e.g. 2025-08-19t2041_invoice_car.pdf) changelog     Generate a changelog starting from a given commit svg           Generate an SVG graphic from a textual description edit          Open your editor to write the prompt config        Print the configuration settings loaded from the config file
+  ocr           Extract text from an image rename        Analyze and rename files to timestamp + title (e.g. 2025-08-19t2041_invoice_car.pdf) changelog     Generate a changelog starting from a given commit commit        Commit modified files with AI-generated commit messages and group related changes into separate commits svg           Generate an SVG graphic from a textual description edit          Open your editor to write the prompt config        Print the configuration settings loaded from the config file